Projects

 and video storybook

-In August 2021, Wellington City Council engaged Third Studio to re-evaluate how they were engaging with young people about their future housing needs and how they might be addressed by the District Plan.
-The projects asks: how might WCC and rangatahi meaningfully co-create a process that activates youth voice and agency?
-The outcomes were a report of key findings and recommendations and an audiovisual storybook which tells the story of the three pilot workshops, presenting sentiments and opinions directly from rangatahi who took part in them.
-This report has had a direct ourcome on Wellington City Council’s District Plan and their engagement strategy with rangatahi.
+Wellington City Council engaged Third Studio to re-evaluate how they were engaging with young people about their future housing needs.
+The project asks: how might WCC and rangatahi meaningfully co-create a process that activates youth voice and agency?
+The outcomes were a report of key findings and recommendations and an audiovisual storybook which tells the story of the three pilot workshops, presenting sentiments and opinions directly from rangatahi who took part.
+This report has had a direct impact on WCC’s District Plan and their engagement strategy with rangatahi.

 Rangatahi in the City was created in collaboration with a group of rangatahi from Pōneke and Wellington City Council.

-As part of Rangatahi in the City workshops, Third Studio developed a computer game so that rangatahi could explore housing concepts using a tool that can show 3D spaces.
+As part of Rangatahi in the City workshops, Third Studio developed a computer game for rangatahi to explore housing concepts in three dimensions.
 The game prompts players to think about building heights, density, walkability, different ways of living in Pōneke and how these aspects of the city impact young people’s day-to-day lives.

 Rangatahi in the City was created in collaboration with a group of rangatahi from Pōneke and Wellignton City Council.